 Your bathroom at home should be a place of relaxation and comfort.
 That’s why most people typically prefer to use their own toilets over a public restroom.
 You should be able to enjoy your peace, watching TV on your phone, scrolling through social media, or reading a magazine.
 But bugs always seem to want to interrupt, don't they?
 There’s nothing worse than watching a centipede crawl out from under your tub and head right for your feet.
 The only thing that might make your skin crawl more is when you step in the tub, only to find a centipede is already in there, ruining a hot bath or shower, which may be one of the best parts of your day.

 So why do centipedes have to bug you in the bathroom?
-And are they something you should be worried about?
-The more you know about centipedes and what attracts them to your home, the more you’ll be able to take back your bathroom.
+Is their presence something you should be worried about?
+The more you know about these pests and what attracts centipedes to your home, the more you’ll be able to take back your bathroom from these pests.

 Hundred-Leg Home Invaders